COHHIO/ryha/README.md

 Once the container is created, you can run [postgres/populate\_dev\_database/populate\_dev\_database.R](/postgres/populate_dev_database/populate_dev_database.R) to create and populate the corresponding tables.
-To run this script you need to store `dm.rds` in the directory `postgres/populate_dev_database/data`.
+To run this script you need to:

+  - Store `dm.rds` in the directory
-`dm.rds` is a snapshot of the database in production.
+    `postgres/populate_dev_database/data`. `dm.rds` is a snapshot of the database in production.
 It needs to be created by someone with access to the production database.
 The process to generate this object is to read each table in the database into a list of dataframes where each element is named after the table name the data was read from.
+  - Run `devtools::load_all(".")` to have access to the different functions in `ryha` that are used in the script (e.g. `send_to_db()`).

 ##### Use in App